malldonado/api-restaurante/README.md

-# 🥕 Restaurant API for Table
+# 🥕 Restaurant API

 ## Overview

-Welcome to the Restaurant API for Table!
-This API allows you to manage your virtual tavern seamlessly with AdonisJS 5 and TypeScript, featuring robust table management functionalities.
+Welcome to the Restaurant API This API allows you to manage your virtual tavern seamlessly with AdonisJS 5 and TypeScript, featuring robust table management functionalities.
 For development, we utilize SQLite3, while MySQL is used for production.
 Additionally, the API is designed with Test-Driven Development (TDD) options to ensure reliable and maintainable code.

 ## Features